bac2/3YP-Smart-Cube/web/README.md

 Running web_main.py (with ./web_main.py) will start the server on port 8080 by default

 It also requires a mysql database with name of 3YP.
-This can be customised in web_main.
+This can be customised in the main method of web_main or via the commandline arguments which can be viewed using --help.